Online Dog Trainer vs. In-Person Dog Trainer

 A program is worthless if it’s too complicated to use by your targeted audience.

 The whole premise of a program is to teach others.

 I can’t tell you how many complicated programs I have bought over the years that were supposed to help me but instead confused me even further.

 Ease of use is extremely important when considering a dog training program.

-Some people are so desperate to make a buck that they try to totally re-invent the wheel…
+Some people are so desperate to make a buck that they try to re-invent the wheel.

-Which results in the most outlandish programs that are totally un-necessary and quite frankly in-effective.
+This results in the most outlandish programs that are unnecessary and quite frankly in-effective.